Wang Guangying: Early life and career

 Wang was born August 1919 into a family of officials in Beijing, Republic of China.
 His father Wang Huaiqing (王槐青) was educated in Japan and served in the Beiyang government.
 His mother Dong Jieru (董洁如) was from a wealthy and progressive family.
-Three of her family members were executed in 1927 together with Li Dazhao, co-founder of the Communist Party of China.
+Three of her family members were executed in 1927 together with Li Dazhao, co-founder of the Chinese Communist Party (CCP).
 Wang Guangying was the sixth of 11 children (including three half-siblings), two years older than Wang Guangmei.

 He studied at the Department of Chemistry of Fu Jen Catholic University of Beijing and graduated in 1943.
 Soon afterwards he and a friend founded the Modern Chemical Works in Tianjin.
 It was during World War II, when much of China, including Tianjin, was under Japanese occupation.
 Machinery and materials were hard to come by, and Wang had to improvise and innovate to keep the factory running.
 He also started Tianjin Knitwear Factory.

 Early People's Republic of China

-After the Communist Party won the Chinese Civil War and established the People's Republic of China in 1949, the new government began nationalizing the economy.
+After the CCP won the Chinese Civil War and established the People's Republic of China in 1949, the new government began nationalizing the economy.
 Wang was cooperative in the process and remained manager of his factories, which were now owned by the state.
 In 1957, Wang was invited to a banquet Premier Zhou Enlai held for the Soviet leader Kliment Voroshilov, at which Zhou introduced Wang to Voroshilov as a "red capitalist", likely the first time the term was used in public.

 During the Cultural Revolution, he was severely persecuted for his relations with President Liu Shaoqi, the husband of Wang's sister Guangmei.
 Liu, denounced by Mao Zedong as China's "No. 1 Capitalist Roader", was ousted and died in prison in 1969.
 Wang Guangying was imprisoned for eight years.